ferrocene/ferrocene/src/macros.rst

   any token that may begin a :s:`TypeSpecification`, or a :t:`metavariable` with the ``ident``, ``ty`` or ``block`` :t:`fragment specifier` kind.

+* :dp:`fls_lZ8F1zUJju33`
+  Any other kind may be followed by any token.

 .. rubric:: Examples

 .. code-block:: rust